doc4d/docs/docs/Desktop/building.md

 > Use the `Get 4D file(Build application log file)` statement to get the log file location.

+### Application UUID and Access to External Resources

+Each stand‑alone or client/server built application is internally assigned a UUID.
+The OS uses this identifier to recognize the application and validate its credentials when it accesses external resources such as the network, document folders, or [HTTP certificate stored in the *keychain*](../API/HTTPRequestClass.md#4dhttprequestnew).

+Access to these resources is typically requested the first time the application runs: the OS prompts the user to confirm whether the application is allowed to use the resource.
+Note that local system configurations may behave differently; for example, a keychain certificate may be linked to one or multiple applications.

+A new UUID is generated for every version of your application.
+As a result, when deploying an update, users or administrators may need to re‑authorize access to external resources.

 ## Application name and destination folder

 ![](../assets/en/Project/buidappstructureProj.png)